 She ran her palms blindly over his shoulders, leather clad and like a steel wall.
 Her eyes remained closed though they darted behind as her brows lifted in concern.
 “But what of you, master?
 You’re just as pale.
 Won’t the sun harm your skin?”

 The doors breathed open to the general’s approach as townsfolk greeted him by title.
-His instantaneous appearance in front of the building thankfully didn’t cause much stir.
-The Whispers by now where used to his strangeness by simple virtue of time.
-Inside was temperate neither too warm or cool, but Aeris still shook in his clutch.
+His instant appearance caused no great stir.
+The Whispers were used to his strangeness.
+Inside was temperature warmer than cool, but Aeris still shook in his clutch.
 Sephiroth ensured the Cetra was covered, but knew it was not the chill.

 “How are you, general?”
 It was one of his neighbors, smiling and plump, with her pouting daughter in tow.

 “Myrna and Em.”
-Sephiroth gave them a nod, eyes halved over passive expression.
+Sephiroth gave a nod, eyes halved over passive expression.
 The child glanced glumly and shuffled her feet, too cross to pretend true politeness.
-Blinking several times, Myrna still held her smile though curiosity tinged its edge.
+Blinking a bit, Myrna held her smile though curiosity tinged its edge.
 She started to ask, but only exhaled, letting words fade on the breath.
 Sephiroth used that breeze to then step away, leaving farewell in his wake.

 “Aeris,” he called.
 The little maid trembled, and he murmured to allay her fear.

 “Yes, master?”
 She dared not lift her head as the general picked up his pace.
-The growl of men’s greetings raked her as they passed, and she fought to contain her screams.
+The growl of men’s greetings raked her as they passed, and she struggled to hold her screams.
 He was going to sell her.
 That’s why this reprieve.
 He wanted her fresh and untorn.
 She’d fetch a good price.
 That’s why they were here.
 They’ll help you grow well.
-So he’d said.
+So, he’d said.
 She’d grow well enough to sell for good gil.
 The little maid wanted to beg.
 But he was her master, and it was his choice.
-She belonged to him to use as he pleased.
+She was his to use as he pleased.
 Her heart convulsed over a stomach clenched like fist in her fear.
-If I vomit over his great black coat, he’ll break every bone in my body.
+If I vomit on his great black coat, he’ll break every bone in my body.

 “I don’t understand, master.
 Are you asking me?”